kesera2/aceprite-importer/docs/guide/faq.md

 ### Can I disable the Solidify modifier?

-Yes, in `Edit > Preferences > Add-ons > Aseprite Importer`, uncheck "Add Solidify Modifier".
+Yes, when importing a file, uncheck "Add Solidify Modifier" in the import dialog options.

 ### What is the texture prefix setting for?